 Why you should address the Elephant in the room

 We live in an era marked by rapid economic, technological and social change.
 Pressure to perform in this very competitive environment routinely takes its tolls on workers and professionals.
 Stress is a given.
-In addition to this stress, there can be an Elephant In The Room which when not dealt with only magnifies stress and can hamper the effectiveness of an organisation.
-The Elephant In The Room is often the inability to communicate clearly with empathy and respect to a co-worker, partner, associate, secretary, etc. The inability to communicate effectively is causing too many problems for too many businesses and organisations.
+In addition to this stress, there can be an Elephant In The Room which when not dealt with only magnifies stress and can hamper the effectiveness of an organization.
+The Elephant In The Room is often the inability to communicate clearly with empathy and respect to a coworker, partner, associate, secretary, etc. Effective communication is essential for high-performing teams.

 Is that an Elephant in the Room?